Understanding The Risks Of Phony Botox

-However, a recent warning issued by the FDA has highlighted the importance of making sure that authentic, quality substance was used by your surgeon.
+However, a recent warning issued by the FDA has highlighted the importance of ensuring that your surgeon uses authentic, high-quality Botox.

-The FDA has warned in the past that they had uncovered several vials of counterfeit Botox offered by US-based cosmetic surgeons.
-This fake Botox looks similar to the real stuff so many trained doctors are also using it these days.
+The FDA has previously warned that they had uncovered several vials of counterfeit Botox offered by US-based cosmetic surgeons.
+This fake Botox looks similar to the real stuff, so many trained doctors are also using it these days.

 Risks of Fake Botox

 According to the Food and Drug Administration, this phony Botox is highly unsafe and can lead to serious consequences for patients.
 The severity of the situation is evident as the FDA recently raided the offices of a cosmetic surgeon who was found injecting counterfeit Botox from China into her unsuspecting patients.
 These patients went to the surgeon through a Groupon deal that was offering “inexpensive Botox” injections.